 Trucking accidents often cause catastrophic injuries requiring months or years of recovery.
-The violence of a truck crash frequently inflicts some of the worst trauma on victims, leaving them with spinal cord injuries, disc injuries, head injuries, neck injuries, shoulder injuries, elbow injuries and other broken bones.
+The violence of a truck crash frequently inflicts some of the worst trauma on victims, leaving them with spinal cord injuries, disc injuries, head injuries, neck injuries, shoulder injuries, elbow injuries as well as many other injuries.
 The worst truck accidents are fatal or cause permanent disabilities that change lives forever.

 Talk with a lawyer at the Rode Law Firm today.
-Located in Tulsa, our truck accident attorneys will work to ensure you get medical treatment and access to benefits as you recover from your Oklahoma truck accident.
-We also fight for you to recover money for lost wages, pain and suffering, permanent injury and reduced quality of life.
+Our truck accident attorneys will work to ensure you get medical treatment and access to benefits as you recover from your injuries.
+We also fight for you to recover money for lost wages, physical pain and suffering, mental anguish, permanent injury and/or reduced quality of life.

 It doesn’t take much for our truck accident lawyers to get started on your case.
 Answer a few questions by phone and complete a small amount of paperwork.
 We’ll promptly begin investigating your claim.
 There is no fee unless we win your case.

 Call the Rode Law Firm and get on your Road to Recovery.

 For a free case review, call (918) 599-8880 or use our online form.
 There is no fee unless we recover money on your behalf.

 Truck Crashes and Common Types of Injuries

 Many people are lucky to escape a serious truck accident with their lives.
 Heavy tractor trailer crashes are responsible for thousands of injuries and deaths across the country each year.
 Of the 1,227 injuries from truck accidents in Oklahoma in 2010:

 Both the incapacitating and non-incapacitating categories represented an increase from 2009.
 Fatalities from truck crashes were also up in 2018 despite a decrease in other vehicle related fatalities.